CMU-Heinz-95702/lab5-cryptography/README.md

 operating at a distance, agree on a symmetric key?
 The approach we study in this lab (a classic cryptographic protocol) was invented prior to the invention of RSA.

-In this lab, you will modify existing UDP-based client and socket programs to implement the Diffie-Hellman-Merkle key exchange.
+In this lab, you will modify existing UDP-based client and server programs to implement the Diffie-Hellman-Merkle key exchange.

 1. Copy UDPServer.java and UDPClient.java.
 Create an IntelliJ project with a